-There are 12 stages of burnout – did you know that there are so many?
-It’s more than just a feeling of exhaustion of overwhelm.
+Burnout looks different on everyone because there are 12 stages to burnout and we are all at different areas in life.
+Burnout is more than just a feeling of exhaustion or overwhelm.
 There are thoughts, feelings, and actions that amount to various stages of burnout.
-It’s important to know what they are so that you can identify similar behaviors in yourself.
-This is one journey that you don’t want to progress forward in.
+It’s important to know what they are so that you can identify similar behaviors and feelings in yourself.

 Psychologist Herbert Freudenberger was one of the first to study burnout syndrome in 1980.
 He and his colleague Gail North, defined burnout as a “state of mental and physical exhaustion caused by one’s professional life.”

 Below I’ve broken down in more detail what each stage of burnout means:

 Stage 1: Excessive ambition

 While ambition is a positive trait that supports our personal and professional goals, anything in excess can quickly turn detrimental.
 Excessive ambition can kick in when you feel the need to prove yourself – whether to yourself or to others.

 Establishing high goals with a work focus and all other aspects of your life fall as secondary importance.

 Do you ever feel you don’t have time to cook a healthy meal for yourself?
 Or you just don’t have time to exercise or sleep on time?
 Stage 3 is when our personal needs are sacrificed.
 We may even see the effects of this by unhealthy weight gain, insomnia, decreased focus, etc.

 Due to the excessive focus on work, problems are often dismissed; we may feel threatened, panicky, and jittery.

 Stage 5: No longer any need for non work related needs